robot00f/facecheck.id-results-extractor/README.md

    - Enhanced User Experience: Smooth animations, and responsive interactions.

    - Added in extra mobile functionality

+---

+**New in the latest update:**

+- **Copy image button:** Now every result popup (both desktop and mobile) includes a "Copy image" button.
+  - Clicking "Copy image" copies the result image (converted to PNG) to your clipboard.
+  - The button displays a ✓ Copied! animation for feedback—no popup needed, works silently.
+  - This works on most modern browsers that support clipboard image writing.
+- **Better UX:** The copy button is available wherever results are shown—desktop popups and mobile overlays.
+- **No intrusive popups:** The previous "Image PNG copied..." alert has been removed; the copy animation is now inline on the button.
+- **All other features remain unchanged.**

+---

 ## How to Install

 ### For Desktop Browsers